anton-mcquinn/amdb/README.md

 - Browse movies by genre and decade
 - Rate movies with a star-based system
 - Get personalized movie recommendations based on ratings

-The project uses React for the frontend, Express for the backend, and PostgreSQL for data storage.

 ## 🚀 Features